 Reykjavík’s public transportation system offers a quick and inexpensive way to get around town.
 Since there are no trains or metro systems in Iceland, you only have to figure out how the city buses work.
 Reykjavík city buses are run by the company Strætó and are easy to spot with their yellow colour.
 In this article, we will tell you everything you need to know about taking the bus in Reykjavík.

-If you want to make use of the bus, you need to have valid admission.
+If you want to make use of the bus, you need to have a ticket.
 In November 2021, Strætó introduced the KLAPP payment system in their buses.
 You have three ways to pay with KLAPP:

 - With a top up KLAPP card.
 Top up your KLAPP card through your “My pages access” on klappid.is.